Lives of the Most Excellent Painters, Sculptors, and Architects: Editions

 There have been numerous editions and translations of the Lives over the years.
 Many have been abridgements due to the great length of the original.

 The first English-language translation by Eliza Foster (as "Mrs. Jonathan Foster") was published by Henry George Bohn in 1850-51, with careful and abundant annotations.
 According to professor Patricia Rubin of New York University, "her translation of Vasari brought the Lives to a wide English-language readership for the first time.
 Its very real value in doing so is proven by the fact that it remained in print and in demand through the nineteenth century."

-The most recent new English translation is by Peter and Julia Conaway Bondanella, published in the Oxford World's Classics series in 1991.
+The most recent new English translation is the abridged translation by Peter and Julia Conaway Bondanella, published in the Oxford World's Classics series in 1991.

+The modern Italian edition of the Lives was published as The Lives of the Most Excellent Painters, Sculptors and Architects in the 1550 and 1568 editions, 8 volumes in 11 books, text edited by Rosanna Bettarini, with scholarly commentary edited by Paola Barocchi and an index edited by Paola Barocchi and Giovanna Gaeta Bertela, Florence, Sansoni with studies for selected editions in 1966-97.